frozenbanana97/capuchin_geoanalysis/README.md

 ### Issues & Limitations

 There is a major limitation however.
-If the age/sex part of the observation (ni, m, j2 etc) is not hard-coded intp the algorith then it will break.
-This is due to the methd of data collection that had already taken place for a while before this code was written, where a lack of seperator was used for the age/sex, strata, and observations.
+If the age/sex part of the observation (ni, m, j2 etc) is not hard-coded into the algorith then it will break.
+This is due to the method of data collection that had already taken place for a while before this code was written, where a lack of seperator was used for the age/sex, strata, and observations.
 The nature of having different lengths of age/sex values and no seperator (i.e commas or consistent use of spaces) made it particularly difficult to automate the extraction of this data from the string.
 If anyone can figure out how to solve this issue please let me know and feel free to contribute!

 The scan seperation segment of the code is also hard-coded in and is not fully scalable.
 I put in code to account for upwards of 10 scans per day, but again if this proves problematic it can be fixed by simply copy-pasting the existing code and changing the identifier values.
 <br>

 # Software Installation Guide

-*Required Software*
+**Required Software**

 * Python 3

-*Optional Software*
+**Optional Software**

 * QGIS
 * Visual Studio Code (or another IDE, my instructions will be for VS Code)